Political Communication

 Americans have long believed in upward mobility and the narrative of the American Dream.
 Even in the face of rising income inequality and substantial empirical evidence that economic mobility has declined in recent decades, many Americans remain convinced of the prospects for upward mobility.
 What explains this disconnect?
 I argue that Americans’ media diets play an important role in explaining this puzzle.
 Specifically, contemporary Americans are watching a record number of entertainment TV programs that emphasize “rags-to-riches” narratives.
 I demonstrate that such shows have become a ubiquitous part of the media landscape over the last two decades.
 National surveys as well as online and lab-in-the-field experiments show that exposure to these programs increases viewers’ beliefs in the American Dream and promotes internal attributions of wealth.
 Media exemplars present in what Americans are watching instead of news can powerfully distort economic perceptions and have important implications for public preferences for redistribution.

-— Winner of AJPS Best Article Award (MPSA 2024), Best Dissertation Award in Political Psychology (APSA 2020), Paul Lazarsfeld Best Paper Award (APSA 2020), Wilson Carey McWilliams Best Paper Award (APSA 2020), Roberta Sigel Early Career Scholar Paper Award (ISPP 2020), Top Graduate Student Paper Award in Political Communication (ICA 2019), 2018 GAPSA-Provost Fellowship Award for Interdisciplinary Innovation ($6,000)
+— Winner of Walter Lippmann Best Article of the Year Award (APSA 2024), AJPS Best Article Award (MPSA 2024), Best Dissertation Award in Political Psychology (APSA 2020), Paul Lazarsfeld Best Paper Award (APSA 2020), Wilson Carey McWilliams Best Paper Award (APSA 2020), Roberta Sigel Early Career Scholar Paper Award (ISPP 2020), Top Graduate Student Paper Award in Political Communication (ICA 2019), 2018 GAPSA-Provost Fellowship Award for Interdisciplinary Innovation ($6,000)

 — Featured in Philadelphia Inquirer